 Saw this one more recently.
 Not sure how it slipped me in 2005.
 Possibly I was partying a little too much in Bangalore.
 This one stars Ewan McGregor (of Obi Wan fame), Ryan Gosling (from Drive) and Naomi Watts (she did King Kong the same year).
 The story is about a Psychiatrist by the name Sam (McGregor) who’s a substitute shrink for Henry (Gosling).
 He’s in a relationship with a prior patient of his Laila (Naomi).
 Henry tells Sam that he plans of committing suicide in 3 days.
 Thus starts Sam’s efforts to get Henry to drop the idea.
 Let’s stop for a bit here and jump down to the explanation of what the film was about.
 If you haven’t watched it, I suppose you should watch before reading.
-Here’s the film Stay explained.
+Here’s the plot and ending of the movie Stay explained.

 There are two stories in the movie.
 I’ll call them “The Real” and “The Imagined”.